Interacting SPT phases are not Morita invariant: Fermionic Symmetries and Symmetry Classes

 is trivial and being a representation of $\R$ requires no extra data on $\mathcal{M}$.

 Now assume the Majorana additionally furnishes a representation of $U(1)_Q \rtimes \Z_2^C$ and has charge $\pm 1$ under $Q$.
 Then the symmetry algebra is instead a $2\times 2$-matrix algebra

 so the data of this Majorana is simply a representation of $M_2(\R)$.
-So the charge and particle-hole symmetry require the real Hilbert space to be even-dimensional.
+In particular, the charge and particle-hole symmetry require the real Hilbert space to be even-dimensional.

 The point of this discussion is that the algebras $\R$ and $M_2(\R)$ are not isomorphic.
 However, they are Morita equivalent because their categories of representations are equivalent: the correspondence is given by mapping a Hilbert space to a Hilbert space of twice its size.
 This means that $K$-theory cannot distinguish these two algebras.
 Since SPT-phases of free fermions are described by $K$-theory, the symmetry groups $\Z_2^F$ and $U(1)_Q \rtimes \Z_2^C$ will result in the same class D classification after assuming unit charge.
-For concreteness, this classification is given by the Bott-periodic expression
+For concreteness, this classification\footnote{We ignore weak topological invariants for simplicity.} is given by the Bott-periodic expression

 where $d$ is the spacetime dimension, also see table \ref{tab:ten-fold}.